• Skip to primary navigation

 • 1 large clove garlic, minced

-• zest from a large lemon, minced
+• zest from a large lemon

 • ¼ teaspoon crushed red pepper flakes